nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Eat recipe feature

 Eat Recipe feature is used to record the user daily consumption.
-This feature will work with list consumption feature to output the total calories' user ate.
+This feature will work with list consumption feature to output the total calories' user ate .

 #### Implementation
 Substitutability is used in Command and Parser: